 *** One more thing to keep in mind is that one should record or take screenshots of whatever you add in your express entry profile, because you will have to submit PROOFS for all this when your application is picked in the draw based on your score.

-- Do not count/add your internship experience in your work experience because Canadian govt., does not consider any job done during the time that you were enrolled in a university full time towards your work experience.
+- Do not count/add your internship experience in your work experience for canada pr because Canadian govt., does not consider any job done during the time that you were enrolled in a university full time towards your work experience.

 - Example: I worked as a full time intern for 9 months on CPT/OPT.
 I could not count/add this towards my overall work experience points.
 See the screenshot below.